ENDGAME:

 and less important to me now.

-The grand pleasures of life seem less frequent, less alluring, less important.
+The grand pleasures of life seem less frequent, less alluring, less satisfying.

 Yet I want to stay alive.